Cordyceps chanhua: Medicinal properties

 C. chanhua is one of the oldest, most valued and well-known forms of Traditional Chinese Medicine, dating back to the fifth century AD.
 When used as a medicine, it is referred to as Chan Hua.
 Many of its medicinal properties relate it to the more commonly used Cordyceps sinensis and Cordyceps militaris, making it a potential substitute for these highly sought after medicinal fungi.
 Obstacles to using Chan-hua on a larger scale alongside its relatives C. sinensis and C. militaris include its scarcity and its cryptic taxonomy which make it difficult to study, cultivate, and harvest.
 It has been shown to be helpful for a multitude of health issues and concerns and nonsignificant toxicity has been reported meaning it is thought to be safe to use as treatment.
-On the other hand, oosporein, which is produced by the fungus, has been shown to cause issues in some species including birds and chickens, canines.
+On the other hand, oosporein, which is produced by the fungus, has been shown to cause issues in some species including birds and canines.
 Oxalic acid also produced by the fungus could be cause for kidney stone disease in high levels.